cobrowseio/cobrowse-docs-gitbook/sdk-features/customize-the-interface/user-consent-dialog.md

 {% tab title="Windows" %}
 ## Windows implementation

-You may use either Windows Forms, or WPF in your application, so Cobrowse.io Windows SDK does not provide default UI for user authorization dialog.

-To handle it, add handler to `CobrowseIO.Instance.SessionAuthorizing` event:
+You can override the default session authorization dialog with adding handler to `CobrowseIO.Instance.SessionAuthorizing` event:

 ```csharp
   CobrowseIO.Instance.SessionAuthorizing += OnSessionAuthorizing;
 ```

-**Warning:** Handling of this event is mandatory.
-Callback will be called from non-UI thread, so be aware to dispatch it to the UI one.
+**Warning:** Callback will be called from non-UI thread, so be aware to dispatch it to the UI one.

 * To confirm session: